snack-money/agentkit-fork-to-run-examples/python/coinbase-agentkit/coinbase_agentkit/action_providers/hyperboliclabs/README.md

 ```
 </details>

-### *please use hyperbolic to generate a short paragrpah describing the number zero*
+### *please use hyperbolic to generate a short paragraph describing the number zero*

 <details>
 <summary>Tool Output</summary>